OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 Top of page Windows AppsWindows Apps

-A number of Microsoft apps are included with Windows and others are available in the Windows Store.
+A number of Microsoft apps are included with Windows and others are available in Microsoft Store.
 Some of those apps include:

 **Maps app.** The Maps app provides location-based services and uses Bing services to process your searches within the Maps app.
 Please see the Bing section of this privacy statement to learn more about these Bing-powered experiences.
 When the Maps app has access to your location, even when the app is not in use, Microsoft may collect de-identified location data from your device to improve Microsoft's services.
 You can disable the Maps app's access to your location by turning off the location service or turning off the Maps app's access to the location service.